PoloNX/SimpleModDownloader/readme.md

 If you want to help me open an issue when you encounter a bug and a pull request if you have a fix.

+## TODO

+Rewrite the app with [borealis](https://github.com/xfangfang/borealis) because the current app is unstable.
+No eta for this.

 ## Credits

 - Thanks to [Natinusala](https://github.com/natinusala) and [HamletDuFromage](https://github.com/HamletDuFromage) for [borealis](https://github.com/HamletDuFromage/borealis)